ibexa/documentation-developer/docs/infrastructure_and_maintenance/security/security_checklist.md

 ### Use secure password hashing

 Use the most secure supported password hashing method.
-This is currently `bcrypt`, and it is enabled by default.
+This is currently `bcrypt`, and it's enabled by default.

 ### Use UTF8MB4 with MySQL/MariaDB

-If you are using MySQL/MariaDB, use the UTF8MB4 database character set and related collation.
+If you're using MySQL/MariaDB, use the UTF8MB4 database character set and related collation.
 The older UTF8 can lead to truncation with 4-byte characters, like some emoji, which may have unpredictable side effects.

 See [Change from UTF8 to UTF8MB4](update_db_to_2.5.md#change-from-utf8-to-utf8mb4).